-File No:
+File No: PL05-0221

-PL05-0221

-Request:

-Special Use Permit (Home Based Business)
+Request: Special Use Permit (Home Based Business)

-Location:

-6819 SR 9, within a portion of Sec 6, T35N, R5E, W.M.
+Location: 6819 SR 9, within a portion of Sec 6, T35N, R5E, W.M.

-Land Use Designation:
+Land Use Designation: Rural Reserve

-Rural Reserve

-Summary of Proposal:

-To operate a pet boarding, grooming and training business within a former dairy barn as a home based business.
+Summary of Proposal: To operate a pet boarding, grooming and training business within a former dairy barn as a home based business.
 Sound abatement construction techniques will be used to refit the barn for this new use.
 The business will be expanded in phases.

-Public Hearing:

-After reviewing the report of Planning and Development Services, the Hearing Examiner conducted a public hearing on July 27, 2005.
+Public Hearing: After reviewing the report of Planning and Development on July 27, 2005.